marijnbent/lisk-dapps-docs/BasicDapp.md

 ## Unique Genesis Block

-Let's go back to our terminal and list the content of your client folder we have installed previoulsy (for instance  in `lisk-client-0.1.1/`, your folder name can be different), and verify you have the following files:
+Let's go back to our terminal and list the content of your client folder we have installed previously (for instance  in `lisk-client-0.1.1/`, your folder name can be different), and verify you have the following files:

 ```text
 > cd lisk-client-0.1.1/